 Legal Effect of Covenants

-When Covenants are Used
+When Covenants Are Used

-Neighborhoods with properly drafted and enforced covenants or architectural standards have been shown to retain property value better than those with poorly enforced covenants or no standards at all.
-Neighborhoods that follow their covenants and standards tend to be safer, look better, maintain better relationships with local governments, and better retain or increase the investments that homeowners have made in their properties.
+Neighborhoods with properly drafted and enforced covenants have shown to retain property value better than those with poorly enforced use restrictions.
+Neighborhoods that follow these bylaws tend to be safer, look better, and maintain better relationships with local governments.
+They also better retain or increase the investments that homeowners have made in their properties.

-Covenants Vs. Zoning Laws
+Covenants vs. Zoning Laws

-Covenants differ from zoning ordinances in that they are between private parties rather than between a governmental entity and a private party.
-Thus, a neighborhood association or single homeowner may enforce a covenant as against another homeowner, rather than a city or county enforcing a zoning ordinance as against a private citizen.
+- Covenants are agreements between private parties rather than between a governmental entity and a homeowner.
+Thus, a homeowners association or a single homeowner can enforce a covenant against another homeowner, rather than a city or county enforcing a zoning ordinance against a private citizen.

-What are "CC&Rs"?
+What Are "CC&Rs"?

 Advice for Home Buyers

-Many home buyers are so charmed by the appearance of a house for sale that they fail to take the time to read the CC&Rs that come with the property.
-They are so pleased with a nice kitchen or a fenced-in back yard that they sign a purchase agreement without realizing that existing CC&Rs may prevent them from keeping their boat or truck on the property, or erecting a basketball hoop in the driveway.
+Many home buyers are so charmed by the appearance of a house for sale that they fail to take the time to read the CC&Rs that comes with the property.
+They are so pleased with a nice kitchen or a fenced-in back yard that they sign a purchase agreement without realizing that existing CC&Rs may prevent them from keeping their boat or truck on the property or erecting a basketball hoop in the driveway.